DIEGODOPAZO/WalkThrough/README.md

 Each challenge has its own folder, structured as follows:

+Platform of the challenge/
-challenge-name/
+- challenge-name/
     - walkthrough.md # Detailed explanation of the steps to solve the challenge
     - screenshots/ # Images or evidence related to the walkthrough
     - exploits/ # Custom scripts or payloads used
     - notes.txt # Any quick notes, observations, or alternative methods

 > _Note: Not all folders will include every file type; it depends on the challenge._